cavaunpeu/willwolf.io-source/content/articles/deriving-the-softmax-from-first-principles.md

 P(y, \mathbf{x}) = P(y)\prod\limits_{i=1}^{K}P(x_i\vert y)
 $$

-In effect, this model gives a (normalized) Gibb's distribution outright where the factors are *already valid probabilities* expressing the relationship between each input element and the output.
+In effect, this model gives a (normalized) Gibbs distribution outright where the factors are *already valid probabilities* expressing the relationship between each input element and the output.

 ### The distribution of our data